What Is AI-Ready Data? 5 Factors That Define Data Readiness

 The Risks of AI Without Data Readiness

-Enterprises looking to accelerate their AI initiatives tend to ignore a fundamental reality: AI can’t function on a weak foundation.
+Enterprises looking to accelerate their AI projects tend to ignore a fundamental reality: AI can't function on a weak foundation.
+When data readiness is overlooked, even the most well-funded AI projects stall before they deliver value.
 When overlooked, data readiness can lead organisations to tasks that become hurdles in progress and innovation.

 Efforts get siloed as AI, product, and analytics teams keep building the same datasets one after the other, increasing efforts for no apparent reason.
 All of this leads to conflicting metrics, where each team has a different “output” to share.
 Such mistrust undermines the overall confidence in numbers when it comes to strategic decision-making.

-At the same time, engineering bottlenecks cut down the pace of progress, as each new dataset needs manual input, slowing down experimentation and taking the agility away from workflows.
+At the same time, engineering bottlenecks cut the pace of progress, each new dataset requires manual input, making real time experimentation impossible and taking agility away from teams that need to move fast.
 The lag also impacts data readiness for AI, as models keep getting trained on inconsistent, low-quality, and poorly generated data based on inconsistent insights.

 One of the biggest misses here is the advantage of opportunity cost.
 Where models could significantly contribute to innovation, weeks and months get lost in just preparing the correct data to serve the purpose.
 POC to production becomes a distant dream.